 For deep winter camping, many people will take more than one pad.
 Not only do multiple pads provide more warmth and comfort, but the multiple pads are often lighter and warmer combined than one heavy pad alone.

 Many people will also take at least one full-length pad.
 Feet touching any part of the ground makes it easy for warmth to be lost.
-A popular combo is the use of two pads: One pad is 3/4 length that is typically used all year and a full-length pad broken out for cold weather conditions.
+A favorite combo is the use of two pads: One pad is 3/4 length that is typically used all year and a full-length pad broken out for cold weather conditions.

 Below are some suggestions for a sleeping pad or sleeping pads combo for winter backpacking and camping:

 Two inflatable pads of any sort: Could be a light combo and perhaps less bulky than the above.
 The idea of trusting two inflatable pads (some which may be on the fragile side) for winter strikes me as a potential issue, though.
-But, for those who may be more gentle on their gear and want the most absolute comfort, this combo may work well.
+But, for those who may be more gentle on their gear and want comfort, this combo may work well.

 Two foam pads: The lightest and least expensive combo for general winter backpacking and camping.
 May not be the most comfortable for some people.
 A bit bulkier than the other solutions.